- Veronika Lipinska

-- Ability to obtain EIS relief in the future.
+- The ability to obtain EIS relief in the future.

-The key tax reliefs for the investor are:
+The key tax reliefs under SEIS for the investor are:

 - Upfront income tax relief of 50% up to an annual limit of £100,000 on qualifying shares held for more than 3 years;